omarudolley/sandbox-definitions/README.md

      any changes, or later run `pre-commit run --all-files`.
 2. Ensure your committed code follows the style guide configured in the repository (handled automatically by `pre-commit`)
-3. Check that your naming follows existing standards.
-E.g. for JSON keys in Data Product we use `camelCase` always, do not try to submit new standards using `snake_case`.
+3. Check that your naming follows existing definitions.
+E.g. for JSON keys in Data Product we use `camelCase` always, do not try to submit new definitions using `snake_case`.
 4. Ensure you're submitting new things, i.e. check if there is an existing Data Product that already fits the use-case.
 5. Breaking changes should be introduced via `draft`.
-If you want to add anything new, or propose a change to an existing standard that could break backwards compatibility, you should submit the changes in the `draft` version.
+If you want to add anything new, or propose a change to an existing definition that could break backwards compatibility, you should submit the changes in the `draft` version.
 Afterwards we can figure out which release version they can go in.

-### Adding new Data Product Standards
+### Adding new Data Product Definitions

 There are two ways of contribution: